kmehltretter82/frama-c-linux/ivette/src/frama-c/doc.md

 related to the element, including:
 - on functions and variables, go to (and select) their declaration;
 - on a function declaration, find all their call sites;
-- on a left-value, select all statements reading or modifying its value according to the Eva plug-in;
+- on an lvalue, select all statements reading or modifying its value according to the Eva plug-in;
 - on a function, statement or annotation: prove them using the WP plug-in.